davidt4444/Dockerfiles/dev_env_express/readme.md

 If starting dockerfile build over after image deletion sudo docker builder prune
+If that doesn't work you could add the -a flag to remove intermediate caches, images not connected to a container and exited containters (Quite a bast radius).

 To create the container run
 sudo docker compose up -d